This section covers the special issues raised by USB microphones.

 NOTE: While there is no technical reason for a USB microphone to be inferior to a traditional analog-output microphone, USB mics can compromise your positioning, routing and monitoring options.
 If you haven't purchased a mic yet, we recommend using a traditional analog mic connected to FL Studio through a external audio interface for the widest compatibility and utility in the studio.
 This includes longer cable runs, direct monitoring and the option to use the highest quality microphones and mic preamps.

 Note about latency: USB microphones generally only allow you to hear the sound being recorded after it has passed through FL Studio.
-As the latency of USB microphones depends on the ASIO4ALL latency settings, there may be a troublesome delay between the sound made and it being reproduced from your speakers or headphones.
+Some USB microphones do have a headphone jack and can operate as an audio output device.
+If this is not the case, the latency of USB microphones depends on the FL Studio / ASIO4ALL latency setting.
+There can be a troublesome delay between the sound made and it being reproduced from your speakers or headphones.
 For example, low latency monitoring is particularly important to vocalists as high latencies cause a distracting echo effect.
-The only solution to this problem is to lower your buffer length settings (there are limits) or obtain a new audio interface with direct-monitoring.
+The only solution to this problem is to lower your buffer length settings (there are limits), disable the Mics send-to-Master Mixer track or obtain a new audio interface with direct-monitoring.

-There are two options for selecting independent INPUT and OUTPUT devices:
+There are two options for selecting independent INPUT and OUTPUT devices in FL Studio:

 This procedure is provided for your convenience, we can't guarantee that it will work as not all audio interfaces are compatible with ASIO4ALL, but most are.
 The aim is to set your USB mic as the ASIO input device and your audio interface as the ASIO output device.